How To Add Charts And Graphs To WordPress

 - Scatter chart

 WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Various options are available for each chart that let you customize their look.
+Various options are available for each chart that let you customize their settings.

 How To Install The Visualizer Plugin

-In the Add Plugins page type in search for “visualizer” and hit enter …
+In the Add Plugins screen type in “visualizer” into the search field and hit enter …

-Locate the item in the search results area and click Install Now …
+Locate the plugin in the search results area and click the “Install Now” button …

-Activate the plugin after installation is successful …
+Activate the plugin after installing it …

 You can also activate the plugin in the Plugins page …